Appalachian Experiences

 Their hours can be a little weird and unpredictable, but man, it is worth the gamble!
 Tammy's serves up incredible ice cream and milkshakes that are easily the absolute best in Turtletownβif not the entire world.
 When that open sign is lit, you've got to pull over and treat yourself to a shake.

 Take a nostalgic journey along the beautiful Toccoa River through the North Georgia countryside.
 The historic train departs right from downtown Blue Ridge and winds its way to the sister cities of McCaysville and Copperhill, giving you a wonderful layover to eat and shop before the return trip.
 Itβs an absolute classic mountain experience!
+See how we weave this into our Saturday custom itinerary tracks.

 β οΈ Note: This location is currently closed for renovations.